-In the section titled A New Acquisition Strategy for Technical Data, we propose a new acquisition approach designed to address these pragmatic difficulties by creating and preserving competitively priced options for deferred delivery of, or access to, technical data at the time of need throughout the life cycle.
+In section 4, we propose a new acquisition approach designed to address these pragmatic difficulties by creating and preserving competitively priced options for deferred delivery of, or access to, technical data at the time of need throughout the life cycle.
 This approach is motivated not only by the need to reconcile policy and practice, but also by the opportunity to take advantage of technology trends affecting technical data.